 We maintain U.S. dollar and Euro unsecured commercial paper programs with various maturities generally ranging from one day to four months.
 Outstanding borrowings under our commercial paper programs bear interest based on the prevailing rates at the time of issuance.
+In August 2022, we increased our U.S. commercial paper program borrowing capacity to \$6.0 billion to align with the maximum amount of availability under our revolving credit facility.

 As discussed above, we maintain a revolving credit facility with aggregate commitments available for \$6.0 billion of total capacity.
-U.S. dollar borrowings under the credit facility bear interest at a variable rate based on the Secured Overnight Financing Rate (SOFR) or a base rate in the case of U.S. dollar borrowings, in each case plus a specified margin based on our long-term debt rating in effect from time to time.
+Borrowings under the credit facility bear interest at a variable rate based on a Secured Overnight Financing Rate ("SOFR") or a base rate in the case of U.S. dollar borrowings, in each case plus a specified margin based on our long-term debt rating in effect from time to time.
 We are required to pay a facility fee based on the aggregate commitments in effect under the credit agreement from time to time.